KPA-PH/KPA-ReversePNLB/README.md

 ## How to use it?

+Download **single website** - Only use a single website if you use one module or site.
+No other websites will be proxied within that domain.

 Before you run the **(shMonitor.exe)**, you must set your **(config.json)**.
 Enter your server IP addresses.
 See the sample below:

 ## Sample config.json